jlangch/venice/doc/readme/intro-functional.md

 **Key Points:**

+1. Tail Recursion Optimization:
-* Tail Recursion Optimization: `recur` is optimized for tail recursion, meaning it doesn’t add a new frame to the call stack, making it memory efficient.
+    * 'recur' is optimized for tail recursion, meaning it doesn’t add a new frame to the call stack, making it memory efficient.
+2. Loop Variable Initialization:
-* Loop Variable Initialization: Variables initialized in `loop` are re-evaluated with `recur`.
+    * Variables initialized in 'loop' are re-evaluated with 'recur'.
+3. Exit Condition:
-* Exit Condition: Always ensure there’s a condition to exit the loop, or it will run indefinitely.
+    * Always ensure there’s a condition to exit the loop, or it will run indefinitely.